imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 While intuitively appealing, we can't use this to quantify cyclic behaviour.
 I am not sure what we can use, but I found two patterns - (1) stable value functions and (2) convex objectives after stochastic smoothing.

-In my [AHAC paper](https://adaptive-horizon-actor-critic.github.io/), I had an experiment with an Anymal quadruped running as fast as possible.
-TODO make just anymal visible.
+In my AHAC paper [9], I had an experiment with an Anymal quadruped running as fast as possible.

 <div class="embed-responsive embed-responsive-16by9">
   <video class="embed-responsive-item" controls>